AnyaAven/rithm-pre-work/personal-website/text-content.md

 # MUSIC

+I am the CEO of Anyamei Studios LLC and have professionally taught private and group piano classes from 2011 to 2024.

 Teaching kids as young as 3 and as old as 78.
 I enjoy connecting with people from all walks of life.
 Living a life full of adventure and with many valuable perspectives and experiences along the way! <br>